Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Thirdly, figure out your file types.

-Next, get in touch with your developer if you are still experiencing problems opening your GBX template.
+Next, contact your developer if you are still experiencing problems opening your GBX template.

 Lastly, install a universal file viewer if the problem persists.
 You can still use it to open numerous types of files.